insieme/insieme/code/analysis/src/haskell/insieme-hat/README.md

 Tests located in the analysis part of INSIEME also include unit-tests utilizing the Haskell package via the adapter.
 The adapter builds a bridge between C/C++ and Haskell via Haskell's foreign function interface (ffi).

-Relevant C++ objects like an IR tree or a `NodeAddress` can be passed over to Haskell and vice versa.
-A pointer to the resulting Haskell object is returned, which can be used as a handle inside the C/C++ part.
-This handle can be passed, for instance, to one of the analysis function.

 ## Building Internal Documentation